 "Welcome to the most exclusive and hard to get to bus ride in British Columbia".
 That's what Parks Canada officer told us when we finally settled in our seats.
 The bus reservations are available from the end of April and are very difficult to secure.

-They usually require a good few days of calling and swearing at your phone and the outdated reservation system.
-The exact date changes each year, but the time 8am MDT doesn't.
-Cancellations and changes will incur fees.
+They used to require a good few days of calling and swearing at your phone and the outdated reservation system.

 Accommodation options at Lake O'Hara

-The campsite at Lake O'Hara operates on a reservation basis.
+The campsite at Lake O'Hara operates on a first come first serve reservation basis.
 It has 30 individual sites, running potable water, cooking shelters, daily cleaned toilets, individual bear lockers and evening activities.
 It's honestly the best backcountry campground I've ever been to.

 You can book for a maximum 3 nights, up to 6 people and two tent sites (one tent per site).
 Whilst making reservations for the campsite you can also book the shuttle bus.